sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 . . .

-Solution 1: keep the old software running forever (parallel to the new one)
+Solution 1: keep the old software running forever (in parallel to the new one)

 . . .